 If the shift is made empty then it will be up to the manager to find a replacement for Abby once her leave is approved.

 If neither of the above two options are selected and the manager approves the leave then Abby's shift will still appear in the schedule with a warning icon.
 When the shift is opened it will display more explanations for the warning.
 The manager will need to find a replacement for Abby on this shift by clicking on Shift Actions.

 Approving leave from past for scheduled shifts not worked

 In the below example, Frank missed his shift last Thursday and is submitting bereavement leave for that day.
 The shift is in the past, so there’s no reason to make the shift empty or open.
 Because he never clocked in, no timesheet was generated, and once the manager sets the Leave Type and Approves the Leave a timesheet will be created for that day with the standard hours.

 If the leave is in the future and is approved, timesheets will automatically generate at the start time of the first day of the request, and continue as each day of the request passes.

 If the leave is in the past for a shift that was scheduled but not worked then a timesheet will be created when the leave is approved.

-If the leave is being applied to a shift where the employee has already begin their shift (for example if an employee needs to go home sick) then the timesheet will need to be adjusted.
+If the leave is being applied to a shift where the team member has already begin their shift (for example if a team member needs to go home sick) then the timesheet will need to be adjusted.